kristianmandrup/poc-drizzle-sqlite-pg-mysql/README.md

 The `package.json` includes several scripts to interact with each database:

 ### SQLite

+Create or ensure you have an `databases/sqlite` folder

 - **Generate Schema**: `pnpm sqlite:generate`
 - **Push Schema**: `pnpm sqlite:push`